Termination on grounds related to the employee’s person

 • any significant change in the employee’s personal circumstances that makes them unable to perform their work.

-Under the Employment Contracts Act, personal circumstances that cannot be used as grounds for termination include
+Under the Employment Contracts Act, personal circumstances that cannot be used as reasonable grounds for termination include

 • an employee’s illness, disability or injury, except where these cause a substantial reduction in the employee’s work ability for a long period of time and the employer cannot reasonably be expected to continue the employment contract